CERTCC/Vultron/docs/process_models/report_management.md

 [\[eq:pause_report\]](#eq:pause_report){reference-type="eqref"
 reference="eq:pause_report"}.

--   A report MAY enter and exit the $Deferred$ state a number of times in its lifespan as a Participant pauses or resumes work (i.e., transitions from/to the $Accepted$ state).
+-   A report MAY enter and exit the _Deferred_ state a number of times in its lifespan as a Participant pauses or resumes work (i.e., transitions from/to the _Accepted_ state).

--   Reports SHOULD exit the $Deferred$ state when work is resumed [\[eq:resume_report\]](#eq:resume_report){reference-type="eqref" reference="eq:resume_report"}, or when the Participant has determined that no further action will be taken [\[eq:close_report\]](#eq:close_report){reference-type="eqref" reference="eq:close_report"}.
+-   Reports SHOULD exit the _Deferred_ state when work is resumed [\[eq:resume_report\]](#eq:resume_report){reference-type="eqref" reference="eq:resume_report"}, or when the Participant has determined that no further action will be taken [\[eq:close_report\]](#eq:close_report){reference-type="eqref" reference="eq:close_report"}.

--   CVD Participants MAY set a policy timer on reports in the $Deferred$ state to ensure they are moved to $Closed$ after a set period of inactivity.
+-   CVD Participants MAY set a policy timer on reports in the _Deferred_ state to ensure they are moved to _Closed_ after a set period of inactivity.

 #### The _Closed_ (_C_) State

-The $Closed$ state implies no further work is to be done; therefore, any pre-closure review (e.g., for quality assurance purposes) should be performed before the case moves to the $Closed$ state (i.e., while the report is in $Invalid$, $Deferred$, or $Accepted$).
+The _Closed_ state implies no further work is to be done; therefore, any pre-closure review (e.g., for quality assurance purposes) should be performed before the case moves to the _Closed_ state (i.e., while the report is in _Invalid_, _Deferred_, or _Accepted_).

--   Reports SHOULD be moved to the $Closed$ state once a Participant has completed all outstanding work tasks and is fairly sure that they will not be pursuing any further action on it.
+-   Reports SHOULD be moved to the _Closed_ state once a Participant has completed all outstanding work tasks and is fairly sure that they will not be pursuing any further action on it.

 #### RM Start and End States

 The RM process
-starts in the $Start$ state.
+starts in the _Start_ state.

 $$\label{eq:rm_start_state}
     q^{rm}_0 = Start$$

 The RM process ends
-in the $Closed$ state.
+in the _Closed_ state.

 $$\label{eq:rm_end_states}
     \mathcal{F}^{rm} = \{Closed\}$$